 So yes, sometimes parents can contribute to the sleep issue.

 Does that make you a bad parent?
 Absolutely not.

 Parents are expected to know inherently what to do when their baby is fussy, crying, or not sleeping.

 The day you become a parent, you are solely responsible for making sure that a new human being is fed, clean, and surviving!
 There’s no manual that goes along with it.
 There’s no “one way to cure it all” because every baby is different.
 What works for one, may not work for the other.

-The good news is that if your baby or child does have sleep problems, it’s just a matter of re-teaching your little one healthy, independent sleep habits.
+The good news is that if your child does have sleep problems, it’s just a matter of teaching your little one healthy, independent sleep habits.
 As long as you are consistent, it’s only a matter of time before your baby has figured our how to self-soothe and get back to sleep.

 Sleep training is a matter of empowering and educating parents to help their own children.